Stories You’re Missing From ‘The Nation’s Report Card’

 “The Nation’s Report Card,” a.k.a. the National Assessment of Educational Progress, is a vast gold mine of data that can generate compelling education stories and enrich overall news coverage with deeper context and examples.

 Sarah Sparks, an assistant editor at Education Week, has been using NAEP data in her reporting for 15 years, and has continued to find new ways to weave its results into stories with more depth than just how scores compared to the last test.
-Join Sparks and NAEP expert Grady Wilburn, a statistician and research scientist from the National Center for Education Statistics (which administers the test), for this practical webinar.
+Sparks is joined by NAEP expert Grady Wilburn, a statistician and research scientist from the National Center for Education Statistics (which administers the test), for this practical webinar.
 You’ll come away with new tools and ideas to deepen your reporting.
-Time will be reserved at the end for reporters to ask questions about the tool and report card data.

 - Sarah Sparks, Assistant Editor, Education Week (moderator/speaker)